andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

 ##### Clarity

 With the advantage of dealing with intelligently named protocols and clearly outlined method names, the delegation strategy would win the battle of clarity in my opinion.
-I can look at the delegator instance and say, &#8220;When execution of this instance's logic gets to this point, reliance on the delegate kicks in and [x, y, and z] happens.
-I can jump over to the delegate's implementation and say, &#8220;[x] does this, [y] does that, and [z] does this other thing.&#8221; Other developers with less knowledge of the app as a whole would enjoy this added clarity quite readily.
+I can look at the delegator instance and say, "When execution of this instance's logic gets to this point, reliance on the delegate kicks in and [x, y, and z] happens.
+I can jump over to the delegate's implementation and say, "[x] does this, [y] does that, and [z] does this other thing.&#8221; Other developers with less knowledge of the app as a whole would enjoy this added clarity quite readily.

 ### In Summary

 Here, I've analyzed NSNotificationCenter, side by side with the delegation pattern, by imagining myself in the role of each instance (notifier, listener | delegator, delegate).
-I assessed each strategy in terms of expectations, perceived control, impact, and clarity, attempting to shed light on what it means for an environment to be &#8220;more structured&#8221; or &#8220;less structured&#8221;.
-My hope was to shed light on my use of the term &#8220;structured environment&#8221;, and to share my thoughts on some of the implications of using each strategy.
+I assessed each strategy in terms of expectations, perceived control, impact, and clarity, attempting to shed light on what it means for an environment to be "more structured&#8221; or "less structured&#8221;.
+My hope was to shed light on my use of the term "structured environment&#8221;, and to share my thoughts on some of the implications of using each strategy.

 <a name="related" class="jump-target"></a>